 Internet Protocol version 6 (IPv6) is the next generation of the Internet Protocol (IP).
 IPv6 was developed by the Internet Engineering Task Force (IETF) to deal with the long-anticipated problem of IPv4 address exhaustion.
-Throughout this article, we will become familiar with the concept of IPv6.
+Throughout this article, we will familiarize ourselves with the concept of IPv6.

 Outlined below are the major points that played a key role in the birth of IPv6:

 - The Internet has grown exponentially and the address space allowed by IPv4 is saturating.
 There is a requirement to have a protocol that can satisfy the needs of future Internet addresses that is expected to grow in an unexpected manner.